meithecatte/compilercrim.es/content/bootstrap/miniforth/index.md

 By including `F_HIDDEN` in the mask, we automatically handle hidden entries, too.
 The way we're comparing the length might look a bit weird.
 The goal is to keep the `F_IMMEDIATE` bit in AL, so that we don't have to keep around the pointer to the header of this word.
+This is one of Ilya Kurdyukov's clever optimizations.

 ```asm
 InterpreterLoop: